-Due to the COVID-19 pandemic, we may not be able to document the health conditions of our participants as completely as we have in the past.
 Medicare pays capitation using a "risk adjustment model," which compensates providers based on the health status (acuity) of each individual participant.
 Participants with higher RAF scores necessitate larger capitated payments, and those with lower RAF scores necessitate smaller capitated payments.
 Medicare requires that a participant's health issues be documented annually regardless of the permanence of the underlying causes.
-Historically, this documentation has been required to be completed during an in-person visit with a participant, but due to COVID-19 and going forward, CMS is now allowing documentation of conditions identified during qualifying telehealth visits with participants.
-Thus far, we have been able to document the health conditions of our participants during telehealth visits as well as we did during in-person visits prior to COVID-19; however, any issues with documenting such conditions could adversely impact Medicare RAF scores and our resulting revenue for future periods.
-See "Risk Factors-Risks Related to Our Business-Our records and submissions to government payors may contain inaccurate or unsupportable information regarding risk adjustment scores of participants, which could cause us to overstate or understate our revenue and subject us to repayment obligations or penalties."
+Any issues with documenting such conditions, such as those that could be presented during a pandemic or epidemic, could adversely impact our ability to accurately record Medicare RAF scores and may result in adjustments to revenues.
+See Item 1A.
+Risk Factors "-Risks Related to Our Business-Our records and submissions to government payors may contain inaccurate or unsupportable information regarding risk adjustment scores of participants, which could cause us to overstate or understate our revenue and subject us to repayment obligations or penalties."

-The COVID-19 pandemic temporarily forced our centers to close or to perform operations remotely reducing our frequent in-person contact with participants and exacerbated difficulties to hire additional healthcare professionals, causing certain of our centers to be understaffed or staffed with personnel that requires training.
-The general lack of in-person interaction and the reduction in healthcare personnel, and specifically, trained personnel, has impacted and may continue to impact our ability to adhere to the complex government laws and regulations that apply to our business.
+The COVID-19 pandemic exacerbated difficulties to hire additional healthcare professionals, causing certain of our centers to be understaffed or staffed with personnel that required training.
+The reduction in healthcare personnel, and specifically, trained personnel, impacted our ability to adhere to the complex government laws and regulations that apply to our business.
 PACE regulators require that new participants be assessed within a period of 30 days from enrollment to our programs and for us to provide them a personalized care plan.
-In the third quarter of 2021, we became aware that certain of our centers had failed to timely complete a portion of these participant assessments and care plans.
-We have implemented improvement plans and continue to work diligently and monitor our progress in remediating this issue.
-Failure to conduct assessments or produce care plans within the required period of time may subject us to suspension of new enrollment or restrict enrollment at the affected centers and other centers in the affected state.
+In the third quarter of 2021, we became aware that a certain number of our centers had failed to timely complete a portion of these participant assessments and care plans.
+We implemented improvement plans and worked diligently to remediate this issue.
+Failure to conduct assessments or produce care plans within the required period of time may further subject us to suspension of new enrollment or restrict enrollment at the affected centers and other centers in the affected state.
 These or future violations of these requirements or other government laws or regulations could result in significant consequences that may have a material adverse effect on our business, results of operations, financial condition and cash flows.